isaacbock/dial.y/README.md

 ### Download Instructions

-Download the repository by executing the following command in a folder titled _CSE437S-Software-Engineering-Workshop_ on your machine:
+Download the repository by executing the following command on your machine:

 ```
 git clone https://github.com/isaacbock/CSE437S-Software-Engineering-Workshop.git